Baseball’s philosopher-king, Yogi Berra, said it best: “It’s tough to make predictions, especially about the future.”

 But it is also important for families of wealth to consider the global trends that may affect them, as well as the potential shifts within their own families and communities.
 The authors in this section offer some interesting food for thought on these topics.

-Fernando Del Pino writes a thoughtful personal answer to the question “How can you tell yourself the truth and choose your own path?” from the standpoint of an inheritor and a wealth owner.
+Fernando del Pino writes a thoughtful personal answer to the question “How can you chart your own path, no matter what everyone else says you should do?” from the standpoint of an inheritor and a wealth owner.
 He addresses many tricky subjects – including parental favoritism, the danger of advisors, the fading notion of owners, and the burdens and responsibilities of wealth – and provides wise counsel for founders and heirs alike as they look to the future.

 No doubt one of the most dangerous sentences in the world of business and investments is “It’s different this time.”
 Facing the future means being clear-sighted about the present and the past.
-That said, conditions do change, and changed conditions require changed strategies – even if the goal is to maintain what was.
+That said, conditions do change, and that can require revised strategies – even if the goal is to maintain what was.
 In this respect, families with long-term vision may even resemble small nations, of which the medieval political philosopher Al-Farabi wrote, “The second lawgiver must legislate differently than the first lawgiver – if he is to do the same thing.”
 Tradition itself springs from and relies upon innovation.

 Chapter 50 – What Does the Future Hold for Families with Significant Wealth?